 I’m not sure I like this one (3 revisions later), can we go back to the first one?

 Sometimes this is something that occurs, not just client-side but designer-side too, on occasions, I’ve worked my way through 3 revisions and I actually prefer what I created first.

 I’m not even going to explain why asking a designer to make something pop is the worst thing to hear….. *cries*

-So there are my 10 things you probably shouldn’t say to a designer if you want to keep them productive and happy, if you’ve had any experiences that you’d like to share, please feel free to drop me a line.
+So there are my 10 things you probably shouldn’t say to a designer if you want to keep them productive and happy, thank you for reading and if you’ve had any experiences that you’d like to share, please feel free to comment :)

 Hello I’m Nik, I provide mindful social media

 marketing as well as brand + marketing design for